rmsk2/moreorless/readme.md

 the `PORT` variable in the `makefile` matches the COM port you use and then call `make flash` (or `make WIN=1 flash`).
 The `makefile` will build all binaries and write the loader as well as the progam binary to flash blocks
 $17, $18, $19 and $1a.
 If this works you can now start `moreorless` from flash memory using the command `/mless` at the BASIC or DOS prompt.
+If you only want to create the binaries for flashing then build the target `dist`, i.e. call `make dist`.
+This will create a zip file called `mless_flash.zip` which contains the 8K blocks and a `bulk.csv` for FoenixMgr.

 # Binary distribution